Agent (interface)

 Interface Definition

-import { ToolSet } from '../generate-text/tool-set';import { Output, InferGenerateOutput, InferStreamOutput,} from '../generate-text/output';import { GenerateTextResult } from '../generate-text/generate-text-result';import { StreamTextResult } from '../generate-text/stream-text-result';
+import { ModelMessage } from '@ai-sdk/provider-utils';import { ToolSet } from '../generate-text/tool-set';import { Output } from '../generate-text/output';import { GenerateTextResult } from '../generate-text/generate-text-result';import { StreamTextResult } from '../generate-text/stream-text-result';

-/** * Agents process prompts (text or list of messages) and generate/stream results * including steps, tool calls, and/or other data. */export interface Agent< TOOLS extends ToolSet = {}, OUTPUT extends Output = never,> { /** * The specification version of the agent interface, * enabling versioned compatibility with SDK utilities. */ readonly version: 'agent-v1';
+/** * An Agent receives a prompt (text or messages) and generates or streams an output * that consists of steps, tool calls, data parts, etc. * * You can implement your own Agent by implementing the `Agent` interface, * or use the `ToolLoopAgent` class. */export interface Agent< CALL_OPTIONS = never, TOOLS extends ToolSet = {}, OUTPUT extends Output = never,> { /** * The specification version of the agent interface.
+This will enable * us to evolve the agent interface and retain backwards compatibility. */ readonly version: 'agent-v1';

-/** * The id of the agent, if present. */ readonly id: string | undefined;
+/** * The id of the agent. */ readonly id: string | undefined;

 | Name | Type | Description |